'they say I'm a doctor now ha ha' - 'Dear Boss' letter signed Jack the Ripper

 Once the stag is killed, it undergoes a process known as 'gralloching'.

 This involves inserting a knife into the chest and severing the vessels of the heart, passing the (still warm) liver around to those in attendance, giving the guts to the hounds and the head as a trophy.
-There are some similarities with the Whitechapel murders.
+They would 'read' the future in the entrails in a process called Hepatoscopy.
+It has often been speculated that the Whitechapel Murders involved occult or Masonic rituals and what do we find ?
+Bond, a Mason, regularly attending, and therefore, participating in, the occult ritual of Hepatoscopy.

 Bond was involved in hunting his whole life, so where is the investigation of the hunting set ?
 If he had seriously wanted to help catch 'Jack' he would have pointed the police in that direction.